gaia-platform/GaiaPlatform/demos/README.md

 3. **TrueGraphDB.jar** - after the previous 2 steps are performed, the TrueGraphDB JAR can be produced by building the **demos/** folder.
 You will find the JAR file under the **build/cow_se/** folder.

 4. **Setting up the Tinkerpop provider** - To use TrueGraphDB with the Gremlin console and server, you need to create the following folder paths under both console and server folders: **ext/truegraphdb/lib/** and **ext/truegraphdb/plugin/**.
 Then copy the JAR file to all of these locations (to all 4 of them).
+You will also need to enable Java to find the native library that wraps cow_se by setting the LD_LIBRARY_PATH environment variable to point to its location using a command like: ```export LD_LIBRARY_PATH=~/GitHub/GaiaPlatform/demos/build/cow_se/```.
   * For the client, you can use the command ```import com.gaiaplatform.truegraphdb.tinkerpop.gremlin.structure.TrueGraphDBGraph``` and then execute ```graph = TrueGraphDBGraph.open()```.
   * For the server, you can execute ```graph = com.gaiaplatform.truegraphdb.tinkerpop.gremlin.structure.TrueGraphDBGraph.open()``` (no import command appears to be available for this scenario).
   * You can also similarly use the TrueGraphDBFactory class and its createCOW() method to initialize a graph with the structure used in the Python demo: ```graph = TrueGraphDBFactory.createCOW()```.